 Many general properties about a linear code may be reduced to a corresponding property of its generator matrix.
 Can one determine the minimum distance of a code from its generator matrix?
 The following result answers this.

-, there is a code word
+proof: By definition of , there is a code word in

 having exactly

-entries.
+non-zero entries.
 Thus by definition of

-there are
+, there are

 columns of

-dependent.
+which are linearly dependent.
 If there were

 columns of

-independent then there would be (by definition
+which are linearly independent then there would be (by definition of

-) a code word
+) a code word in

 having exactly

-entries.
-This would contradict the definition
+non-zero entries.
+This would contradict the definition of

 .